 We usually advise keeping family dinner conversations positive, so that the table is a warm and welcoming place for all.
 However, sometimes there are sad, scary or upsetting events that demand our attention and connection.
 In those cases, you may choose to use the dinner table as a safe and supportive space for asking and answering tough questions.

-Events such as the recent mass shooting in Orlando can easily overtake our consciousness and become overwhelming, especially to children and teens.
+Events such as natural disasters and mass shootings can easily overtake our consciousness and become overwhelming, especially to children and teens.
 It’s important for families to carefully and sensitively address such occurrences and gather strength and comfort from one another.
 Whether you choose to discuss tragedy with your family at the dinner table or at some other time and place that feels comfortable for you, we encourage you to use these ideas and resources to guide your conversation.

 For young children (ages 3-6)